Generic Name: dicyclomine hydrochloride

 Dicyclomine hydrochloride is an antispasmodic and anticholinergic (antimuscarinic) agent available in the following dosage forms:

-- Dicyclomine Hydrochloride Capsules, USP for oral use contain 10 mg dicyclomine hydrochloride, USP.
-Dicyclomine hydrochloride 10 mg capsules also contain inactive ingredients: Corn Starch, Lactose Monohydrate, Magnesium Stearate, and Microcrystalline Cellulose.
-Capsule shells contain FD&C Blue No. 1, FD&C Red No. 4, and Gelatin.
-The imprinting ink contains Titanium Dioxide.
+- Dicyclomine Hydrochloride Capsules, USP for oral use contain 10 mg of dicyclomine hydrochloride, USP.
+In addition, each capsule contains the following inactive ingredients: lactose monohydrate, calcium sulfate, magnesium stearate, gelatin, FD&C Blue No. 1, and FD&C Red No. 3.

 Dicyclomine hydrochloride occurs as a fine, white, crystalline, practically odorless powder with a bitter taste.
 It is soluble in water, freely soluble in alcohol and chloroform, and very slightly soluble in ether.